 Tier-3s are different, and must adjust our models and thinking in order to provide them with significant benefit.

 Defining scientific impact and its quality from an infrastructure.
+Signifcant benefit is defined as “if OSG does not exist the community has pain”.

 Value of users being anchored into a community rather than as individual researchers.